Xavopls/IBKR-Dashboard/README.md

 - IBKR Flex can throttle tokens.
 Increase chunk size or delay if `/sync/history` hits rate limits.
 - Activity Flex data may not be available for the current day.
 Sync endpoints clamp Flex end dates to the last completed business day.
 - If `missing_base_pnl_rows` is greater than zero, re-run `/sync/history` for the missing date range and then run `/sync/pnl`.
-- TWS must be running and API access must be enabled for positions sync.
+- TWS or IB Gateway must be running and API access must be enabled for positions sync.